nafsuuddini08/nafsuuddini08.github.io/_posts/2022-1-05-htb-secret.md

 <img src = "/assets/images/img-secret/captura11.png">
 </p>

-But before looking at the content of each directory in the repo i go to see if there is something in the code of the web and i don't see anything useful.
+But before looking at the content of each directory in that repo i go to see if there is something in the code of the website, and i don't see anything useful.

 <p align = "center">
 <img src = "/assets/images/img-secret/captura6.png">
 </p>

-I am going to proceed with the fuzzing process to see if there is any more route on the web and i don't see anything interesting, only the api but i can't access because I don't have the credentials at the moment.
+I am going to proceed with the fuzzing process to see if there is any more route on the website and i don't see anything interesting, only the api but i can't access because it's says access denied and i don't have the credentials at the moment.

 <p align = "center">
 <img src = "/assets/images/img-secret/captura8.png">
 </p>

-In the ***/etc/hots*** file I have applied a virtual hosting to see if there is any difference in the web with the domain but nothing.
+In the ***/etc/hots*** file i have applied a virtual hosting to see if there is any difference in the website with the domain, but nothing.

 <p align = "center">
 <img src = "/assets/images/img-secret/captura10.png">